On fractional smoothness and $L_p$-approximation on the Gaussian space

+Using Proposition~\ref{propDthetaAndBesov}(iii), we can replace, in the case $p=2$ and $0<\theta<1$, condition (i) in the theorem above by $f\in\mathbb{B}_{2,2}^\theta$ [with convention (\ref{eqnconv2})], which is in accordance with the known one-dimensional $L_2$-case; see \cite{Gei19}.

-\begin{enumerate}[(1)] \item In Theorem \ref{thm:L_p-error-equivalence} we extend the description of the $L_2$-approximation error for deterministic nets to the $L_p$-error $\| C_t(g(Y_1),\tau) \|_p$ with $2\le p< \infty$ and $\tau \in \Taur$. \item From Theorem \ref{thm:L_p-error-equivalence} we deduce in Theorem \ref{thm:L_p-non-adapted_time_nets} a description of the random variables that can be approximated with equidistant time-nets with a rate $n^{-\theta/2}$ in $L_p$ for $0<\theta<1$ in terms of the Besov spaces $\B_{p,\infty}^\theta$. \item Looking for the optimal approximation by adapted (deterministic) time-nets we get a characterization using a Riemann-Liouville operator of integration in Theorem \ref{thm:L_p-adapted_time_nets}.
-This operator is introduced in Section \ref{sec:Dtheta-operator}. \item In order to obtain Theorem \ref{thm:L_p-non-adapted_time_nets} and the connection between Theorem \ref{thm:L_p-adapted_time_nets} and the Besov spaces $\B_{p,q}^\theta$, an appropriate characterization of the interpolation spaces on the Wiener space is provided in Theorem \ref{thm:BesovSpacesNormEquiv}. \end{enumerate}
+The point of Theorem~\ref{prethmLp-adaptedtimenets} is the usage of adapted time-nets.
+In the literature, equidistant time-nets are often used in discretizations for simplicity.
+Therefore, we provide in Theorem~\ref{thmLp-non-adaptedtimenets} a description of the random variables that can be approximated in $L_p$ with equidistant time-nets with a rate $n^{-\theta/2}$ for $0<\theta<1$ in terms of the Besov spaces $\mathbb{B}_{p,\infty}^\theta$.
+In particular, this theorem shows the loss of accuracy in the approximation when not using the optimal nets.
+A special case of this theorem is the following.